We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Each serving provides 500 mg of magnesium malate along with B vitamins like folate and vitamins B6 and B12.
+Each serving provides 500 mg of magnesium malate, along with B vitamins like folate and vitamins B6 and B12.

 Some studies suggest that B vitamins may help treat insomnia, especially when combined with magnesium and melatonin (

-This supplement not only contains 325 mg of magnesium oxide and magnesium bisglycinate in every serving but also 25 mg of organic ashwagandha.
+This supplement not only contains 325 mg of magnesium oxide and magnesium bisglycinate in every serving but also has 25 mg of organic ashwagandha.

-Ashwagandha is an herb with sleep-inducing properties that may improve sleep quality and insomnia (
+Ashwagandha is an herb with sleep-inducing properties that may improve sleep quality and insomnia.

-What’s more, this product is vegetarian, kosher, and certified gluten-free by NSF.
+This product is vegetarian, kosher, and certified gluten-free by NSF.

 This powerful supplement packs a serious punch, with zinc, vitamin B6, and 300 mg of magnesium taurinate and gluconate squeezed into each serving.

-Some research suggests that supplementing with zinc, in particular, may help improve overall sleep quality, especially among those who are deficient in this nutrient (
+Some research suggests that supplementing with zinc, in particular, may help improve overall sleep quality, especially among those who are deficient in this nutrient (12,

 Puori products also undergo third-party testing for purity, and all results are available on their website.